zerogvt/zerogvt.github.io/_posts/2020-11-06-An-Easy-Way-To-Record-Resources-For-Unit-Tests.md

 BUT

 When `RECORD` is "truthy" the test will always pass.
-So it should be set in a manner that won't accidentally leave it "on" inside yopur CICD pipelines.
+So it should be set in a manner that won't accidentally leave it "on" inside your CI pipelines.

 An easy way to do that is to have it getting a value off your environment and do that once and for all tests.
 That's what the funny import
     from .__init__ import RECORD
 does.
-And the value is set in the `tests\__init__.py` file like:
+And the value is read once for all tests in the `tests\__init__.py` file:

     import os